What does the Societies Board do?

 How to Stand to be a Societies Board Member?

 Standing to be a Societies Board Member couldn’t be easier!
-Simply nominate yourself on the Societies Board Election Poll found at the bottom of this page (when live).
+Simply nominate yourself on the Societies Board Election Poll.
+You can find this at the bottom of this page when elections are live.

 Things you will need to stand: